Description of the Workshops

 PAST PRESENTERS INCLUDE:

 • Ms. Alexandra Carter, Clinical Professor of Law and the Director of the Mediation Clinic at Columbia Law School.

-• Mr. Shawn Watts, Professor Watts is the Associate Director of the Mediation Clinic at Columbia Law School.
+• Mr. Shawn Watts, Associate Director of the Mediation Clinic at Columbia Law School.

 The programs are designed for delegates at any level who wish to achieve mastery of negotiation, mediation and multilateral conflict resolution processes, and implement them toward solving the world’s most difficult problems.

 Participants may expect:

 - Innovative, multidisciplinary teaching at an equivalent level to that seen in Columbia University and Columbia Law School degree programs